OmronAPAC/Omron_LD_ROS_Package/README.md

 ![workspace hierarchy](https://user-images.githubusercontent.com/8951670/70413338-1d755e80-1a92-11ea-8640-88861fa8692b.png)

-Make sure to source the correct setup file according to your workspace hierarchy, then use catkin build to compile:
+Use catkin build to compile and make sure to source the workspace:
 ```
+cd ~/Omron_LD_ROS_Package

+catkin build

 source ~/Omron_LD_ROS_Package/devel/setup.bash

-catkin build
 ```
 ### Initial Configuration
 Specify robot ip address, name(for multiple robots) and enterprise manager ip address when running the launch file from the command line as a command line argment, for example: